brycewray/hugo-site/content/posts/2018/11/some-curmudgeonish-thoughts.md

 ## The ubiquitous YouTube intro

-Is it part of the YouTube user agreement that the default greeting on every vlog it hosts is "Hey, guys, what's up”?
+Is it part of the YouTube user agreement that the default greeting on every vlog it hosts is "Hey, guys, what's up"?
 Asking for a friend.

 ## Nope, the word is _yeah_

 I'm unclear as to when people got [the notion that _ya_ or _yea_ is how you spell _yeah_](http://www.genpink.com/yeah-yay-yah-ya/).
 I could see _yeh_, maybe.
 But _yea_?
-Someone misusing that apparently never ran into someone quoting a "Yea, verily,” from the gospels.
+Someone misusing that apparently never ran into someone quoting a "Yea, verily," from the gospels.
 And the misuse of _ya_ eludes me altogether, unless somebody somewhere thinks it's the way a variety of languages spell [their word for _yes_](https://en.wiktionary.org/wiki/ja) and decided it would be cool to---ahhhh, no, don't think that works either.

 ## Hating the platform doesn't require&nbsp;ALL-CAPS

 I make no bones about it: I am a dyed-in-the-wool Apple fan, and from ’way back in the eighties at that.
-(I would say, "Apple sheep,” but I think [this guy](https://www.youtube.com/channel/UCa962e5dqRMO1nUldwaaRMw) may have that term locked up.)
+(I would say, "Apple sheep," but I think [this guy](https://www.youtube.com/channel/UCa962e5dqRMO1nUldwaaRMw) may have that term locked up.)
 Of course, many don't share my high regard for that company and its products, and they absolutely have a right to feel that way.

 However, I don't get the web commenters who, usually with antipathy, refer to the Macintosh as the _MAC_ (or just _MAC_ in referring to the platform).
 All caps?
 No. Not ever.
 It's _Mac_.
 It was never an acronym for something.